Delayed birth certificates can be a treasure chest of genealogy clues for the researcher.

 - Information and/or clues to the parents’ birth places, ages, or death.

 - The existence of a Family Bible.

-Information on three generations, Cecile’s married name, and her original signature was found on Cecile White Howard’s delayed birth certificate!
+That’s information on three generations, Cecile’s married name, and her original signature all found on Cecile White Howard’s delayed birth certificate!

 - Genealogy For Beginners – Start Finding Your Ancestors!

 - How to Analyze Your Ancestor’s Birth Certificate